Cascais Entry Requirements

 Includes

-How to Apply: ETIAS application will be online, typically processed within minutes to 96 hours
+How to Apply: Online application through the official EU ETIAS portal.
+Authorization typically issued within minutes to 96 hours.

 Visa Required

-Citizens of countries not covered by visa exemptions must obtain a Schengen visa before travel
+Citizens of countries without a visa-waiver agreement must obtain a Schengen visa before travel.

 Arrival Process